ssddanbrown/raspi-pico-playground/readme.md

 Devices built have their own folders with their current script state, and readme to document that specific device.

+### License

+My code within this repo is licensed under MIT as per the LICENSE file.
+PDF datasheets, and files with their own copyright/license shown, are under the original license and copyright of their authors and should not be considered licenses via the LICENSE file.

 ### Variables

 Common variables and secrets should be within a `config.py` file.
 This will need to be uploaded to the Pico before running any scripts that depend on it.
 An example with all variables can be found in `config.example.py`.